from small one page howto to huge articles all in one place

 AVAILABILITY

-The colrm command is part of the util-linux package and is available from
+The colrm command is part of the util-linux package which can be downloaded from

 Index